 'What I found in the region was a dynamic group of voluntary sector refugee organisations as well as some excellent, yet under-resourced, counselling and mental health, BME and women’s projects working hard to respond to the needs of refugee survivors.
 They asked for training and supervision from us and for Freedom from Torture to be a resource for practitioners needing advice and support.
 This development model remains core to our work to this day.'

 Jude Boyles, manager of Freedom from Torture’s North West centre in Manchester

 Freedom from Torture's North East centre in Newcastle

-130 clients from 30 different countries were referred to Freedom from Torture's North East centre in Newcastle.
-Staff and volunteers work across the whole region, in partnership with other agencies, to make sure there are the right quality services for survivors of torture wherever they live, however complex their needs.
+In 2010 130 clients from 30 different countries were referred to Freedom from Torture's North East centre in Newcastle.
+Staff and volunteers work across the whole region, in partnership with other agencies, to make sure there are the right quality services for survivors of torture - wherever they live, however complex their needs.
 In five years, hundreds of torture survivors have benefitted from that approach.